-Government contracts typically involve overlapping commercial issues; hence Burns & Levinson’s Government Contracts practice is an interdisciplinary group that combines the expertise of our Business Litigation, Intellectual Property, and Science & Technology groups.
+Government contracts typically involve overlapping commercial issues; hence Burns & Levinson’s Government Contracts practice is an interdisciplinary group that combines the experience of our Business Litigation, Intellectual Property, and Science & Technology groups.
 We have represented many clients in connection with a wide range of government matters such as procurement, SBIR and STTR awards, responding to agency solicitations, negotiating contracts and modifications, intellectual property ownership rights, and in litigating disputes arising out of bids, awards and contract performance.
 Our clients include shipbuilders, high tech companies, software developers, construction companies, service contractors, and others.

 Government Contracts Litigation